jfbuehler/blackhole2020/README.md

 ## About

-I designed this project in my spare time...so it is as such -- no promises of features or perfection -- but if it brings more joy to the internet, then I am glad.
+I designed this project in my spare time...so it is as such -- no promises of features or perfection -- but if it brings more joy to the world, then I am glad.
+It certainly brings me joy!

 That said, I strive to keep the core functionality bug-free and working solid.
-To date the secure erasure has been tested on Terabytes of my own SSD data and looks good on MacOS.
+To date on MacOS the secure erasure has been tested on Terabytes of my own SSD data.

-Windows is still a WIP (work in progress) and needs some more loving to keep up.
+Windows, however, is still a major work-in-progress and needs some more loving to keep up.
+IMO this is a testament to the major differences in developing for the two operating systems in this 3rd decade of the 21st century -- 2022.

-I use this project as a practice ground for best-practices, coding standards, learning new techniques, and expressing joy.
+I use this project as a practice ground for best-practices, coding standards, learning new techniques, and expressing plain ol' coding joy.
 So, its my hope that while it may be small in scope, the code is tight and well designed, bug free (mostly) and achieves its purpose with grace.
-That said, if you do stumble upon this repo, you are free to explore and suggest or fork and never talk to me :) Whatever your heart desires!
+That said, if you do stumble upon this repo, you are free to explore and suggest or fork it and never talk to me :) Whatever your heart desires.
-May this project and the way I've implemented certain things inspire you to greater heights.
+May this project and the way I've implemented things inspire you to great places!

 Future growth includes:
-- Adding tests
+- Adding automated tests
 - Adding localizations
-- Adding new features as they become interesting
+- Sprucing up the animations
+- Maybe Windows catches up to MacOS, one day..

 ## Installation